Compost Soil Conditioner Peat Free Compost

 - Guards against wind and water erosion, safeguarding valuable topsoil.

 - Supports a diverse range of soil bacteria, including those that naturally combat plant diseases.

 - Helps regulate soil temperature for optimal plant growth.

 Promotes the formation of soil aggregates, as soil microorganisms release sticky secretions that bind soil particles together.

 General soil improvement:

-- To be used on both your vegetable and flower beds to create ideal growing conditions.
+- Apply a minimum of 5cm (2in) of compost across vegetable and flower beds to create an ideal growing environment.

 Compost Quantity Calculator